How to Install Rust on Debian 12/11/10

 This command will check for available updates and install them automatically.
 If your Rust installation is already up-to-date, the command will notify you.

-Step 2: How to Remove (Uninstall) Rust
+Remove (Uninstall) Rust From Debian

 rustup self uninstall

-This command will remove Rust and its associated components from your system.
-Please note that this command only uninstalls Rust itself and does not remove any projects, source files, or executables you’ve created using Rust.
+Note: This command only uninstalls Rust itself and does not remove any projects, source files, or executables you’ve created using Rust.